 Next, you have to prove the property owner failed to meet their duty of care.
 This failure is called a “breach.”
 To do this, you need to show that a dangerous condition existed on the property and that the owner either knew about it or should have known about it through reasonable care.
 For example, if a puddle of water was on a supermarket floor for hours, the owner likely breached their duty.
 However, if a customer spilled a drink just seconds before you fell, it might be harder to prove the owner was negligent because they didn’t have a reasonable amount of time to fix it.

-Element 3: The Breach Directly Caused Your Injury
+3. The Breach Caused Your Injury

 This part is all about connection.
 You must prove that the owner’s breach of duty was the direct cause of your fall and subsequent injuries.
 In legal terms, this is called “causation.”
 It’s not enough that there was a hazard and you got hurt—the hazard must be the reason you got hurt.
 For instance, if you slipped on a wet floor that had no warning sign, it’s clear the breach (the wet, unmarked floor) caused your injury.
 The accident wouldn’t have happened if the property owner had done their job and cleaned the spill or put up a sign.